jo12bar/medimap-viewer/README.md

 Medimap widget viewer + announcement slideshow for walk-in clinics in Canada, running on a Raspberry Pi.

 ## I'm sorry, what?
-My father works as a doctor at the [North Okanagan Medical Clinic](http://www.health-local.com/biz/walk-in-clinics/vernon/british-columbia/north-okanagan-medical-clinic/), and wanted a display running off a Raspberry Pi that could display info from [medimap.ca](https://medimap.ca) as well as a slideshow for announcements.
+I wanted a display running off a Raspberry Pi that could display info from [medimap.ca](https://medimap.ca) as well as a slideshow for announcements.
 I decided to run this off a Reveal.js slideshow.

 ## Installation (on a Raspberry Pi)
 1. Get yourself a Raspberry Pi 2 or 3 with a fresh install of Raspbian.